 In fact, during the first few days of keto you may feel you’ve succumbed to the so-called “keto flu,” an apt nickname considering how run down, foggy, and sluggish you may feel.
 Think about it: You’ve likely spent the past 20-30 years of your life eating a carb- and sugar-heavy diet—like most other Americans—so it’s inevitable that your body will throw a tantrum and resist the changes.
 But there are ways to get to the other side quickly, no shamanic magic required.

-Here’s how to get past the keto flu—and what to do if your symptoms last longer than a few days.
+Here’s how to get past the keto flu when starting the ketogenic diet—and what to do if your symptoms last longer than a few days.

 How to beat the “keto flu”